By NS Desk | Interviews | Posted on : 23-Feb-2018

-Yeah, i remember it very well.
-Once i cured the hiccups of one of my patients in just an hour while before he was suffering from the issue for last 3 days.
-I would also highlight the case of a patient, wherein he was suffering from high cholesterol levels since 17 years and was on Allopathic medication.
-His cholesterol levels came to the normal stats as i suggested him to maintain a healthy diet and prescribed some herbs.
+Yeah, I remember it very well.
+Once I cured the hiccups of one of my patients in just an hour while before he was suffering from the issue for the last 3 days.
+I would also highlight the case of a patient, wherein he was suffering from high cholesterol levels for 17 years and was on Allopathic medication.
+His cholesterol levels came to the normal stats as I suggested he maintain a healthy diet and prescribed some herbs.

-Ayurvedic treatment consists of the use of herbal preparations, diet, yoga, meditation etc. Many Ayurvedic preparations used by Ayurvedic practitioners show great results when treating various chronic disorders like Arthritis, Skin Disorders, Chronic Fevers, Infertility, Hormonal Imbalances, etc. Yoga, an integral part of Ayurveda, has been very utile to patients with heart diseases and hypertension.
-Ayurveda promotes well being and improves quality of life.
+Ayurvedic treatment consists of the use of herbal preparations, diet, yoga, meditation, etc. Many Ayurvedic preparations used by Ayurvedic practitioners show great results when treating various chronic disorders like Arthritis, Skin Disorders, Chronic fever, Infertility, Hormonal Imbalances, etc. Yoga, an integral part of Ayurveda, has been very utile to patients with heart diseases and hypertension.
+Ayurveda promotes well being and improves the quality of life.

 One must note that the Ayurvedic system of medicine promotes “Swasthashya Swasthya Rakshanam “, which means to maintain the health of the healthy, rather than Aturashya Vikara Prashamanancha, which means to cure the diseases of the diseased.
 For this purpose, the Dinacharya (Daily Regimen) and Ritucharya ( seasonal regimen ) have been mentioned in the classic texts of Ayurveda, which is a unique feature of this healing system.
 Ayurveda is very safe and very economical too.
 People nowadays are very educated, so they can clearly see the benefits of a safe system, i.e., our Ayurveda.

 Of course, yes.
-They have created a platform whereby ayurveda practitioners are meeting other practitioners as well as the patients directly online, thereby enhancing their own reputation as well as spreading Ayurveda knowledge.
-By virtue of all this, Ayurveda has become at par with other streams of medical profession.
+They have created a platform whereby Ayurveda practitioners are meeting other practitioners as well as the patients directly online, thereby enhancing their own reputation as well as spreading Ayurveda knowledge.
+By virtue of all this, Ayurveda has become at par with other streams of the medical profession.